kybin/late/README.md

 # later

-simple translater that use browser.
+simple translator that use browser.